 Prof. Wen Xing, Director of The Dartmouth Institute for Calligraphy and Manuscript Culture in China, recently delivered two lectures on Chinese Manuscript Culture in Beijing.
-On June 24, 2015, Xing talked on “Chinese Manuscript Culture as an Art Anthropology” at the Graduate School of the Chinese Academy of Arts.
+On June 24, 2015, Xing talked on “Chinese Manuscript Culture as Art Anthropology” at the Graduate School of the Chinese Academy of Arts.
 On July 22, Xing further discussed “Two Intellectual Issues of Chinese Manuscript Culture” at the Institute of Philosophy of the Chinese Academy of Social Sciences.

 Prof. Xing’s books on Chinese calligraphy were on display at Baker Library.

-One of the them, Dao, Neo-Confucian Principle, and Chan Buddhism in Chinese Calligraphy and Painting, received the most prestigious national art award in China, The 2nd China Fine Arts Award:
+One of them, Dao, Neo-Confucian Principle, and Chan Buddhism in Chinese Calligraphy and Painting, received the most prestigious national art award in China, The 2nd China Fine Arts Award: